 Remember, lenders are looking at your total credit utilisation across all of your cards, not just theirs.

-Not using your credit card much?
-Close it
+Not using your credit cards much?

 Keeping a low utilisation, ideally under 30%, is ideal.
 But to keep a healthy credit score, you must demonstrate to lenders that you have a track record of paying back over time and on time.